-- 1/4 cup granulated sugar
+- 3 tablespoons granulated sugar

-- 1-1/2 teaspoons baking soda
+- 2 teaspoons baking powder

-- 1-1/2 teaspoons table salt
+- 1 teaspoon table salt

 - 5 tablespoons unsalted butter , divided

-- 1 egg , lightly beaten
+- 1 large egg , lightly beaten

 - 1 tablespoon caraway seeds

-- In a large bowl, whisk together all-purpose flour, cake flour, sugar, baking soda, cream of tartar, and table salt.
-Soften 4 tablespoons of the butter, and cut into 1-tablespoon slices.
-Work butter into the flour mixture with a fork until coarse crumbs form.
+- In a large bowl, whisk together flour, sugar, baking soda, baking powder, and salt.
+Cut 4 tablespoons of cold butter into small cubes.
+Cut butter into the flour mixture with a pastry blender or a fork until corse crumbs form.

-- Watch the bread while baking---if the loaf begins to brown too much before the center is cooked, cover loosely with a piece of foil.
+- Watch the bread while it's baking.
+If it starts to brown too much before the center is cooked, loosely lay a piece of foil over the top.

 - While the bread is baking, melt remaining tablespoon of butter.
 Remove loaf from oven and immediately brush with butter.
 Transfer to a wire rack to cool for about 20-30 minutes before slicing and serving.